 Originally posted 8-4-13, updated 7-24-18.

-So what did I change to make this recipe better?
-First, I doubled the sauce because the reviews almost unanimously agreed that it needed to be more saucy.
+It’s been almost five years to the day since I first posted this Easy Sesame Chicken, and I felt it was about time for me to pay it a visit.
+I’ve learned a lot since 2013, like a lot a lot, so I tweaked this classic recipe to make it even better.
+First, I doubled the sauce because the reviews almost unanimously agreed that it needed to be saucier.
 Second, I rebalanced the flavors in the sauce.
 They’re the same ingredients, just a little more in balance.
 And lastly, I reduced the cornstarch in the sauce so that the texture of the finished sauce is a bit more smooth and doesn’t seize up quite as much.
 I hope you love the new version as much as I do!

 What to Serve with Sesame Chicken

 I like to pair my Easy Sesame Chicken with jasmine rice and a little steamed broccoli.
 It’s a super simple meal that is very satisfying, and stores well for meal prep!
-It also goes great with: Crunchy Asian Salad, Thai Cucumber Salad, Easy Egg Drop Soup, Savory Coconut Rice
+It also goes great with Crunchy Cabbage Salad, Sesame Cucumber Salad, Easy Egg Drop Soup, Savory Coconut Rice.

 Easy Sesame Chicken